One of the biggest reasons why it’s important to embrace technology is because it’s literally everywhere.

 X Websites that start with http:// and don’t have the “s” aren’t secure.

 Tech -Savvy Seniors are Shaking Up Senior Living

 Innovative and exciting programs are essential to successful learning.
-Ones like Tech Savvy Seniors at our St. Albert Retirement Residence in Alberta.
+Ones like Tech Savvy Seniors at our Seine River Retirement Residence in Winnipeg.
 The curriculum helps residents build the skills and confidence to use the internet, computers, tablets, and smartphones so that they can stay connected with their families, friends, and communities with ease.

 The initiative teaches seniors to use technology in a guided environment, with lessons that are fun, simple to understand, and sets them up for success.